tom-seddon/beeblink/docs/fs.md

 ## Accessing PC files on the BBC

-Use the `--pc` option to expose a PC folder as a read-only volume.
+Use the `--pc` option to expose a single PC folder as a read-only volume.
 All files in that folder with names of 24 chars or less (in total, including any extensions) will be accessible on the BBC under their PC names.

-This doesn't bother to try to operate like any existing type of BBC filing system, nor does it make any real effort at being super-useful.
+This doesn't bother to try to operate like any existing type of BBC filing system, nor does it make any real effort at being super-useful in general: it's designed for getting quick access to PC files with `*WRITE` or `*EXEC`, nothing more, and if it happens to work for anything else, that's just a bonus.

-Note the following:
+The following restrictions apply:

 * the folder is read only
 * there are no drives or directories